HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Conclusion

+\textbf{Summary: } We introduce a modular, physics-driven bidirectional synthesis framework that jointly enhances tissue contrast, preserves structural detail, and suppresses noise without relying on external data or introducing hallucinated artifacts (style, noise or contrast).
+By explicitly modeling contrast information within the INR framework, we achieve a significant improvement in tissue contrast, particularly the WM-GM contrast (4x in synthetic ULF data and 2.5x in 64mT data) against a minor trade-off ($\leq $4\%) in image quality metrics compared to other baselines.
+Our key contribution lies in contrast enhancement being solely driven by the physics of ULF image formation precluding the need for HF data compared to other ULF enhancement approaches \cite{LoHiResGAN,zhaolinUltraLowFieldMRIEnhancement2025}.

-In our future work, we will present a theoretical formulation for target contrast values via signal Bloch equations and validate the modularity of this approach on other contrast types (T$_2$-weighted and PD-weighted images), along with addressing the segmentation bottleneck.
+{ \textbf{Future directions: } A natural extension of this work is to design an unsupervised segmentation tool for 64mT data.
+Although we generated target contrast vectors ($\mathbf{c}$) empirically from the LMIC dataset, we argue that $\mathbf{c}$ can be estimated using signal Bloch equations \cite{jogMRImageSynthesis2015,rousseauBrainHallucination2008}.
+In our future work, we will present a theoretical formulation for target contrast values and validate the modularity of this approach to other contrast types (T$_2$-weighted and PD-weighted images) along with designing a joint optimization strategy for ULF segmentation. }